ywangnccu/ywang/StunningAlcoholFreeCocktailsRecipes.md

 Ingredients - 50ml alcohol-free gin, 30ml freshly squeezed lemon juice, 15ml simple syrup, 15ml blackberry juice,
 Lemon slice for garnish, fresh (or thawed) blackberries for garnish, small ice cubes

 Shake the gin, lemon juice and sugar syrup with lots of ice.
-Strain into a glass filled with ice.
+Strain into a cup filled with ice.
 Drizzle the juice over ice.
 Garnish with lemon and blackberries.
 Serve and enjoy!